vfideli22/scrabble_max_score_finder/README.md

 - Top half of the board is symmetrical with bottom half, so search was restricted to the first half of the rows, including the centre (start) row

 **Results:**
-- See below (spoilered so you read this first hehe) Fig 1) First bit of text is a summary on the number of points each name scores Fig 2) The images show where on the board would be best for your name Fig 3) Each text array shows the number of points your name would achieve if you placed your name horizontally, start from the top left corner
+Fig 1) First bit of text is a summary on the number of points each name scores Fig 2) The images show where on the board would be best for your name Fig 3) Each text array shows the number of points your name would achieve if you placed your name horizontally, start from the top left corner